lst1000/bgt-cli/README.md

 - Reads per-month TOML configuration files from your system's config directory
   (e.g. `~/.config/bgt-cli/2025-08.toml` on Linux or `~/Library/Application Support/bgt-cli/2025-08.toml` on macOS)
 - Calculates gross pay, deductions, net pay, total expenses, and surplus
-- Simple tax estimation based on current English rates (up to £100,000)
 - Supports optional overtime breakdowns
 - Create a new config file using `-c`, or edit with `-e`
 - Clean terminal output, with aligned columns and currency formatting